 This easy Chinese Chicken Fried Rice recipe is the best ever!
 It tastes even better than takeout and is ready to eat in just 20 minutes.
-Learn how to make homemade chicken fried rice with this quick, restaurant-style recipe.
+Learn how to make the best homemade fried rice with this quick, restaurant-style chicken fried rice recipe.

 This chicken fried rice recipe is one you need to add to your regular dinner rotation, because it is bursting with flavor and is one the whole family will love.
 In addition, it is so simple to make and uses common ingredients that you probably already have on hand in your kitchen.

-Here are a few important pointers I have learned with time about how to make the best fried rice:
+Here are a few important pointers I have learned with time about how to make the best restaurant-style chicken fried rice:

 - Use cold, cooked rice: The key to making perfect fried rice is using leftover, refrigerated rice.
 This is because chilled (preferably day-old) rice will separate nicely and won’t clump together in the pan.
 A freshly-cooked batch of warm rice will not fry well when it hits the hot pan, and will result in mushy clumps.

 - Use a wok or large skillet: You want to use a pan that seems large for the amount of rice and other ingredients you are using.
 This allows the ingredients in the pan to heat up quickly and evenly.
 It also gives you plenty of room to toss everything together without anything falling out of the pan.

 - Use butter: Japanese steakhouses use a big pat of butter when they’re making fried rice for good reason.
 Using butter makes the rice brown up perfectly and just makes everything taste so much better.
 If possible, use grass-fed butter (or you can use ghee) for maximum health benefits.

 Healthy Chicken Fried Rice Ingredients